 The Oracle Cloud Infrastructure Object Storage service supports multipart uploads for more efficient and resilient uploads, especially for large objects.
-You can perform multipart uploads using the API, the Java Software Development Kit (SDK), or the Command Line Interface (CLI), but not the Console.
+You can perform multipart uploads using the API, the Software Development Kits and Command Line Interface, or the Command Line Interface (CLI).
 With multipart uploads, individual parts of an object can be uploaded in parallel to reduce the amount of time you spend uploading.
 Multipart uploads performed through the API can also minimize the impact of network failures by letting you retry a failed part upload instead of requiring you to retry an entire object upload.

 Multipart uploads can accommodate objects that are too large for a single upload operation.
 Oracle recommends that you perform a multipart upload to upload objects larger than 100 MiB.
 The maximum size for an uploaded object is 10 TiB.
 Object parts must be no larger than 50 GiB.
 For very large uploads performed through the API, you have the flexibility of pausing between the uploads of individual parts, and resuming the upload as your schedule and resources allow.